MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kequerynodeactiveprocessorcount.md

 ## -returns

-Returns the number of active processors in the specified NUMA node or zero if an invalid node number was specified.
+Returns a ULONG value specifying the number of active processors in the specified NUMA node or zero if an invalid node number was specified.

 ## -remarks